 Nonwage income.
-If you have a large amount of nonwage income, such as interest or dividends, consider making estimated tax payments using
+If you have a large amount of nonwage income, such as interest or dividends,

 Form 1040-ES, Estimated Tax for Individuals.
 Otherwise, you may owe additional tax.
 If you have pension or annuity income, see Pub.
 919 to find out if you should adjust your withholding on Form W-4 or W-4P.